ome/omero-guides/install.rst

     $ ansible-playbook --become -i hosts.yml playbook.yml

-2. If you installed the OMERO.server manually, you can also install Apps manually according to LINK to APPS list in the website.
-But please note that if you used Ansible to install your server, it is not advisable to start making manual installs on top of this, as the next re-run of the Ansible playbook might invalidate the manual changes made.
+2. You can also install Apps manually according to `Apps for OMERO.web <https://www.openmicroscopy.org/omero/apps/>`_, but note the :ref:`warning <Warningansible>`.

 Configure your server
 ---------------------